 As a florist, you will be involved with some of the most significant times in people’s lives.
 You will have every opportunity to use your creative talents to brighten their homes and, if even for isolated moments, gladden their hearts.

 Becoming a florist may not entail a rigorous educational track.
 It does, however, demand a particular talent and aesthetic that touches most lives many times over.

 How long does it take to become a Florist?

 Many florists enter the field after completing high-school, without formal training.
 They typically learn the craft on the job.
-Others choose to take classes at community, vocational, or floral schools; or enroll in a one-year certificate program.
-Some aspiring florists earn a two-year Associate’s degree or a four-year Bachelor’s in floral design or floriculture/horticulture.
+Others choose to take classes at community, vocational, or floral schools; or enrol in a one-year certificate program.
+Some aspiring florists earn a two-year associate degree or a four-year Bachelor’s Degree in Floral Design or Horticulture.